Why to use Marmite?

 colorscheme: gruvbox

-The built-in options are catppuccin, dracula, github, gruvbox, iceberg, monokai, nord, one, solarized, typewriter.
+The built-in options are catppuccin, clean, dracula, github, gruvbox, iceberg, monokai, nord, one, solarized, typewriter.

 Click to select a colorscheme: ☽